transloadit/uppy/website/src/docs/transloadit.md

 ## Options

-The Transloadit plugin has the following configurable options:
+The `@uppy/transloadit` plugin has the following configurable options:

 ### `id: 'Transloadit'`